pacificpelican/vreel/README.md

     - Clicking on video launches /thisvideo/<video-name> page with video player

 ## QuickStart
-1. Do the installation steps on your Mac's terminal
+1. Do the installation steps on your system's terminal
 2. Upload videos from your computer

 ## requirements